Updated November 29, 2024

-If you invest the time and effort to treat each one like a valued team member, then they’ll feel empowered to invest the time and effort to build a career with your business.
+If you invest the time and effort to treat each one like a valued team member, they’ll feel empowered to invest the time and effort to build a career with your business.

 Do: Keep it Personal

-Don’t: Phone it in
+Don’t Phone it in

 Employers have gotten lazy about communicating with employees.
-They rely on email, text messages, and phone calls to deliver news that really should be handled in person.
-Unless there are extreme circumstances (the employee is a perceived threat or harassment has been reported, they’ve created a workplace disruption, etc.) there’s no reason you can’t personally deliver the news—good or bad.
+They rely on email, text messages, and phone calls to deliver news that should be handled in person.
+Unless there are extreme circumstances (the employee is a perceived threat or harassment has been reported, they’ve created a workplace disruption, etc.), there’s no reason you can’t personally deliver the news—good or bad.

 Do: Utilize their Potential

 Keep your employees engaged and motivated by giving them more challenging tasks and greater responsibilities.
 An employee who feels like he’s wasting his time at your business is right—one way or the other.
 Boredom and laziness are contagious habits.
-If you allow them from just one of your employees, more are likely to follow.
+If you allow them from just one of your employees, more will likely follow.

-Don’t: Expect the Impossible
+Don’t Expect the Impossible

 Do: Communicate Clearly

 Do you expect employees to be able to guess what you want?
-Instead, lay out your goals, and their responsibilities, clearly and frequently.
+Instead, lay out your goals and their responsibilities clearly and frequently.
 Do you want them to be on time?
 What is your store's dress code?
 Do you promote a company culture?
 Your business is like a ship—it’s your job to set a heading and make course corrections as often as necessary.

-Don’t: Pile it on
+Don’t Pile it on

 Don’t overwhelm your employees with constant changes to your standards and practices.
 New is fun for customers, not employees.
-Keep your course corrections small and manageable or make one dramatic change like adding the best retail sales training program.
+Keep your course corrections small and manageable, or make one dramatic change like adding the best retail sales training program.
 Otherwise, the constant rocking may knock valuable employees overboard.

 See also, Discover 50 Things Employees Should Do When It's Not Busy